GAUDÍ AND ART NOUVEAU IN CATALONIA / Architecture / Sagnier

 Born in Barcelona (Catalonia) in 1858.

-Sagnier received his degree as architect in 1882.
+Sagnier received his degree as an architect in 1882.

-Enric Sagnier i Villavecchia, is not perhaps the most original architect of Catalan Art Nouveau, but surely he is one of the most prolific (more of 30 interesting buildings only in Barcelona).
+Enric Sagnier i Villavecchia was not perhaps the most original architect of Catalan Art Nouveau, but he was surely one of the most prolific, with more than 30 interesting buildings, not only in Barcelona.

-Enric Sagnier is part of Gaudí orbit and is basically oriented to Art Nouveau in its gothic tendency manifested in the buildings of la Caixa de Pensions.
-His personal style is sometimes also influenced by rococo as in the House Arnús.
+Enric Sagnier was part of Gaudí’s orbit and was basically oriented to Art Nouveau in its Gothic tendency, as manifested in the buildings of la Caixa de Pensions.
+His personal style was also sometimes influenced by Rococo, as in the Arnús House.

-In addition of his common work as a designer of living houses, he is also the architect of other institutional buildings in Barcelona as the Palace of Justice, designed together with Josep Domènech i Estapà, and the Nova Duana (New Customs house), together with Pere Garcia i Faria.
+In addition to his common work as a designer of domestic buildings, he was also the architect of institutional buildings in Barcelona, such as the Palace of Justice, designed together with Josep Domènech i Estapà, and the Nova Duana (New Customs House), together with Pere Garcia i Faria.

-He is also the architect of religious constructions as the Church and Monastery of Pompeia, the Capella Francesa (French chapel), and the Tibidabo Temple finished by his son Josep Maria Sagnier i Vidal.
+He also designed religious buildings, such as the Church and Monastery of Pompeia, the Capella Francesa (French Chapel), and the Tibidabo Temple, which was completed by his son Josep Maria Sagnier i Vidal.

-After that period, at the end of his life, he designed other buildings in different styles, as for example the Basilica of Sant Josep Oriol in Barcelona (Renaissance style) in 1926.
+After this period, at the end of his life, he designed other buildings in different styles, for example the Basilica of Sant Josep Oriol in Barcelona (Renaissance style) in 1926.

 Enric Sagnier i Villavecchia died in Barcelona in 1931.